XML RSS

 Some male singular adjectives drop the final –o:

-bueno good un buen hombre a good man
+bueno goodun buen hombre a good man

 malo bad un mal hombre a bad man